MistressPlague/AutoRestartProcess/README.md

 A Pretty Simple Yet Comprehensive Tool For Restarting Processes If They Die - Useful For Servers

 # Tips
- - Some Programs May Not Play Nice With Non-Normal Window Start States.
+ - Some Programs May Not Play Nice With Non-Normal Window Start States
  - You Can Pass The Directory Your Program To Restart Is In To Arguments Via %APPDIR%
  - You Can Pass The Current Time In A File Safe Format To Arguments Via %TIME%
+ - You Can Put A Discord Webhook URL In For A Program For It To Send To It On Restart
+ - You Can Put A Discord Webhook Prefix For Things Such As Pinging Roles Or Users

 # Screenshots
 ![image](https://github.com/MistressPlague/AutoRestartProcess/assets/36628963/62272f70-34e2-47eb-a8b6-e2a8894e75a6)